Have you had a flu shot this season?

 - You are over the age of 50

 Flu vaccines protect you and your family.
-The flu shot can be given by your doctor or at the pharmacy.
-In some cases you can get a nasal spray instead of a shot.
-Talk to your doctor and your child's doctor about the right kind of flu protection for you and your family.
+The flu shot can be given by your primary care provider (PCP) or at the pharmacy.
+In some cases, you can get a nasal spray instead of a shot.
+Talk to your PCP and your child's PCP about the right kind of flu protection for you and your family.

 - Sweat and chills